 - Operational disruptions that prevent you from offering your services

 - High profile court cases were taken against your company

 - Financial scandals

-- A fire at one of your factories or operational locations
+- A disaster at one of your factories or operational locations

-- Accusations against your senior leaders of discrimination, sexual misconduct or assault
+- Accusations against your company or senior leadership

 P – People: What people are impacted?
 They come first.

 E – Environment: Is there an environmental impact?

 A – Assets: How does this crisis affect the company’s assets?

 R – Reputation: How can the team manage the impact on the company’s reputation?